big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/reproduce.md

 We use CloudRetrievalViaDask application in AWS Cloud as the tutorial example.

 After an application has been executed, clients can reproduce it with its execution history.
-We put an example in our public S3 bucket `s3://reproduceexampleofrpac`.
+We put an example in our public S3 bucket [s3://reproduceexampleofrpac](https://s3.console.aws.amazon.com/s3/buckets/reproduceexampleofrpac?region=us-west-2) (download by `aws s3 cp s3://reproduceexampleofrpac . --recursive`).
 Our RPAC toolkit helps the client generate a pipeline file based on their preferences.

 > For example, in execution history as the figure shown, users enable to retrieval the source dataset, command line, pipeline file and execution events (reproducibility_config) from recorded storage addresses (scroll down to find more attributes.).
 <p align="center"><img src="./figures/db_item.png"/></p>